vuquangtrong/mkdocs-material-blog/docs/blog/setup-blog/fix-ajax-issue/index.md

 ## 1. Instant loading

-As mentioned in the Material for Mkdocs guide, this theme supports Instant Loading feature which intercepts internal links and load content via [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) request without fully reloading the page.
+As mentioned in the Material for MkDocs guide, this theme supports Instant Loading feature which intercepts internal links and load content via [XHR](https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest) request without fully reloading the page.

 The resulting page is parsed and injected and all event handlers and components are rebound automatically.
 This means that the site behaves like a Single Page Application, which is especially useful for large documentation sites that come with a massive search index, as the search index will now remain intact in-between document switches.

 ==However, using XHR in an AJAX site leads to a problem.==

-!!! bug "Dynamic Javascript-enabled elements do not work after AJAX content is loaded."
+!!!
+Bug "Dynamic JavaScript-enabled elements do not work after AJAX content is loaded."

     After an AJAX request is done, the old content is replaced with the new content, causing dynamic content and handlers are destroyed, such as items were selected by javascript query, Mermaid code blocks, disqus comments, registered event for clicking, etc.